Search Course IDs and descriptions for:

 |SEMESTER CREDIT HOURS:||1|

 This course will help students get into shape, reduce stress, increase energy, and build confidence.
 In Boot Camp Fitness students will learn how to properly warm up and cool down, exercise at high intensity using calisthenics, plyometrics, strength workouts, dumbbells, medicine balls, agility ladders, obstacle courses and much more.
-Upon completion of Boot Camp Fitness, students will be execute their own fun and challenging fitness programs.
+Upon completion of Boot Camp Fitness, students will be executing their own fun and challenging fitness programs.
 Both graded sections and pass/fail sections are offered for this course.

 STUDENT LEARNING OUTCOMES: